 - Refer to checklist

 Note: you are better off leaving the autopilot engaged throughout and using the TCS to lower the nose, but if for some reason the autopilot was disengaged, you should by all means re-engage it as soon as possible.
-(The autopilot is prone to passing out as you are.)
+(The autopilot is not as prone to passing out as you are.)

 - Crew oxygen masks - Don